ericcornelissen/depreman/README.md

 An `.ndmrc` file is just a JSON file with rules for deprecated dependencies to ignore.
 The object hierarchy should reflect the dependency hierarchy with keys representing `<package>@<version>` pairs ([semver] version ranges supported).

-The `*` wildcard can be used to match any number of dependencies in a hierarchy.
+The `*` wildcard can be used to match 0-or-more dependencies in a hierarchy and the `+` wildcard can be used to match 1-or-more dependencies in a hierarchy.

-Use the `"#ignore"` directive when a deprecation for a given dependency should be ignored and assign it a reason as a string.
+Use the `"#ignore"` directive when a deprecation for a given dependency should be ignored and assign it a reason as a string (or a boolean if you prefer).
 Optionally, use the `"#expire"` directive to set a date (`YYYY-MM-DD`) on which the rule expires.

 For example: